bcych/BiCEP_GUI/readme.md

 - Before using BiCEP GUI on your own data, you will need to upload MagIC formatted files containing your paleointensity data.
 You create these files using pmag_gui, part of the PmagPy package.
 For help with this, see the tutorial at https://github.com/ltauxe/PmagPy_tutorials

 - Copy and paste your measurements.txt, specimens.txt, samples.txt and sites.txt files into the BiCEP_GUI directory.

+## Setup - docker container (recommended if struggling with other methods).

+- Docker allows you to install a special containerized version of the python packages required for BiCEP-GUI.

+- First install docker, following the instructions at https://docs.docker.com/get-docker/

+- Navigate to the folder containing BiCEP-GUI and run the command `docker build -t bicep-gui ./`.
+On windows, installing docker desktop will require an install of WSL, and then you can use Ubuntu shell for this command.

+- Run the command `docker run -p 8888:8888 bicep-gui`.
+This will output a link in your terminal that looks something like`http://127.0.0.1:8888/?token=` followed by a random string.
+Copy this link and open it in your browser.
+You can now run BiCEP_GUI.
+Note that you will have to upload your files to the GUI like you would with the jupyterhub method.

 ## Alternative pip install